LeaPaoli/Masterthesis_Graphs/README.md

 # Masterthesis_Graphs
-Code to replicate figures 2 and 3 of my master's thesis
+Code to replicate figures 2 and 3 of my Master's Thesis